DanmealWork/danmealwork.github.io/about.markdown

 In addition to my CFD knowledge, I have demonstrated proficiency in utilizing Solidworks for various 3D modeling tasks, effectively translating these skills to other software platforms.
 Furthermore, I have made extensive use of Overleaf, an online LaTeX editor, to produce high-quality and professional documents.

 I believe in the continuous pursuit of knowledge and the adaptability required in the ever-evolving field of Aerospace Engineering.
 By combining my expertise in ANSYS Fluent with my ongoing efforts to master OpenFOAM, I am well-prepared to contribute effectively to any CFD-related projects and embrace the challenges of the industry.

+I am currently employed as a Fluid Mechanics Project Engineer at Engineering CFD LTD.